Shehla Rashid

-Shehla Rashid Shora is a former Indian Kashmiri social activist, and former leader of the Jawaharlal Nehru University Students' Union (JNUSU).
+Shehla Rashid Shora is an Indian Kashmiri social activist, former leader of the Jawaharlal Nehru University Students' Union and author of the book 'Role Models'.
 She rose to prominence whilst leading the student agitation calling for the release for Kanhaiya Kumar, Umar Khalid and others who were arrested on charges of sedition in February 2016 for participating and organizing sloganeering in JNU.

 Shora was vocal about the human rights situation in Kashmir, particularly highlighting the plight of minors held in custody awaiting trial, and had been active since 2010 after organising a youth leadership programme in Kashmir.
-She played a leading role in organising the 'Occupy UGC movement' and the decision to "camp" at University Grants Commission (UGC) headquarters to protest the withdrawal of non-NET fellowship.
+She played a leading role in organising the 'Occupy UGC movement' and the decision to "camp" at University Grants Commission headquarters to protest the withdrawal of non-NET fellowship.
 She led the protest march to the Ministry of Human Resources Development to ask for an increase in graduate student stipends.

 On 16 February 2019 Shora posted a tweet stating that a group of Kashmiri girls were trapped in a hostel in Dehra Dun by a mob demanding their expulsion.
 The Uttarakhand police subsequently filed a first information report against her for disrupting public tranquility and intent to provoke breach of peace by spreading rumours.
 She had briefly joined the Jammu and Kashmir People's Movement political party, founded by Shah Faesal on 17 March 2019.

+She currently works as an Assistant Professor of Sociology at Higher Education Department, Government of Jammu and Kashmir.